-South India's largest tea-growing region, the rolling hills around Munnar are carpeted in emerald-green tea plantations, contoured, clipped and sculpted like ornamental hedges.
-The low mountain scenery is magnificent – you’re often up above the clouds watching veils of mist clinging to the mountaintops.
-Munnar itself is a scruffy administration centre, not unlike a North Indian hill station, but wander just a few kilometres out of town and you'll be engulfed in a sea of a thousand shades of green.
+The rolling hills around Munnar, South India's largest tea-growing region, are carpeted in emerald-green tea plantations, contoured, clipped and sculpted like ornamental hedges.
+The low Western Ghats scenery is magnificent – you’re often up above the clouds watching veils of mist clinging to mountaintops.
+Munnar itself is a scruffy, traffic-clogged administration hub, not unlike a North Indian hill station, but wander just a few kilometres out and you'll be engulfed in a sea of a thousand shades of green.

-Once known as the High Range of Travancore, today Munnar is the commercial centre of some of the world’s highest tea-growing estates.
-The majority of the plantations are now operated by the Kannan Devan Hills Plantation Company (KDHP), a local cooperative which succeeded corporate giant Tata Tea in 2005.
+Once known as the High Range of Travancore, Munnar flourished as a tea-producing area from 1880 onwards.
+Today it's the commercial centre of some of the world’s highest tea-growing estates, most operated by corporate giant Tata.

 Munnar and the surrounding Idukki district were badly hit by the 2018 floods; at research time, road and business repairs were ongoing, but Munnar was very much open to visitors.